-Attendance, Absences, Tardiness Withdrawals, Re-Entry
+Attendance, Absences, Tardiness, Withdrawals, Re-Entry

 STUDENT ABSENCES - Absences will be considered as excused under the following circumstances: illness, death or birth in the immediate family, and other valid reasons substantiated in writing, and at the discretion of the School Director.
 All other absences will be considered unexcused.
-Cutting classes will be considered as unexcused absences.
-Students are expected to call the school office whenever they are unable to attend class for any reason.
-Attendance data is kept in the student's permanent record.
-Students must document all absences, tardies, and/or leave-early-events on CIT Student Absence Request Form.
+Students are expected to call the school office whenever they are unable to attend class for any reason, unless they have already received written approval.
+Attendance data is kept in the student's school record.
+Students must document all absences, tardies, and/or leave-earlyevents on CIT Student Absence Request Form.